 on Co Rd 135 at the intersection of Hensel Rd (Township Rd 80)

 Remnants: Cessna Cemetery on the north side of Hensel Rd 1/3 of a mile west of the GPS coordinates

-Description: Peru was platted with 90 lots & a public square in 1836 by Charles Cessna (1784 – 1864) who was born in Pennsylvania & arrived in the township later named after him with some family members around 1830.
-The town had a store & a few houses, but it couldn’t compete with Huntersville or Kenton at the time.
-2 lots were purchased by the governor of Rhode Island.
+Description: Peru was platted with 90 lots and a public square in 1836 by Charles Cessna (1784 – 1864) who was born in Pennsylvania and arrived in the township later named after him with some family members around 1830.
+The town had a store and a few houses, but it couldn’t compete with Huntersville or Kenton at the time.
+A couple of lots were purchased by the governor of Rhode Island.
 He didn’t moved to Ohio though or make any improvements on the land.
-Another 2 lots were purchased by a man from New York who checked out the land, left because of the harsh wilderness it was back then, & never returned.
+Another 2 lots were purchased by a man from New York who checked out the land, left because of the harsh wilderness it was back then, and never returned.
 Charles was buried with relatives in Cessna Cemetery.